mirnylab/hiclib-legacy/doc/source/index.rst

 Note about suggested usage
 --------------------------

+.. note :: "**Update from 2014-05-14**" I've tried to streamline the pipeline which does read mapping of .sra files from GEO.
+           It is in examples/pipeline2014.
+Mapping performance was significantly increased.

 .. warning:: This comment mostly applies human/mouse Hi-C data, as well as other multi-chromosomal organisms with long genomes.
              It indicates what we have changed recently and how we deal with billion-read Hi-C datasets.